 WORKING IN TEAMS

-Each team member must satisfy the eligibility requirements, which includes being able to provide proof of parent/guardian permission upon request.
+Each team member must satisfy the eligibility requirements, which includes being able to provide a working email and proof of parent/guardian permission upon request.

 If anyone on the team is under age 13, the Team Leader must be an adult.